robpomeroy/A-Home-for-Mo/content/homepage/help.md

   perhaps they can help or spread the word?
 * Tell your friends, family and colleagues about me!

+##### Pledges

+Some people have pledged their support in other, innovative ways.
+Read more about these on the [pledges](pledges) page.
+They're inspirational!

 [Contact details are below](#contact).